kuljit95/tictactoe/CONTRIBUTING.md

 Here, in checkWinner(), I make a call to ``` javascript updateHighestScore(10); ``` function.

 ## Code review and Outcomes:
+During the code review, I got feedback from Ravinder singh.
+According to him, my work is fine and he also suggested me to make a one function instead of two to implement this method.
+Otherwise, he appriciated me because my code is working.
 ## Reflection
 Yes, I have solved the issue.
 When, I started to work on this project, at that time it is hard for me to find the exact method to solve the issue because their are four different methods are available to solve this issue.
 After doing lots of research, finally I decided to work with local storage.
 Local Storage in JavaScript provides a way to store key-value pairs persistently within the user's browser.
 During the development method, I faced lots of issues but with the help of external resources and youtube videos, I implemented this method.
+Apart from this, I think the organization of could be more better but I didn't touch the other parts because it was not my code.
+If I made changes then it would be more complicated.
+If started this code from starting then I could organize it in better way because I learnt this in our DGL-309-CVS1 class.
+In this part, I just implemented the method to solve that particular issue.
 ## Discussion of next steps:
 For next step, I decided that I would create a pull request so that I can give this solution to (https://github.com/yelynn1/tictactoe/issues/87).
 # Reference :